 OEHHA, 2018.
 San Diego Bay.
 Web. https://oehha.ca.gov/advisories/san-diego-bay.
 Accessed 20 December 2018.

 Pacific Fisheries Management Council.
 2016.
 Pacific Coast Groundfish Fishery Management Plan.
-Web. http://www.pcouncil.org/wp-content/uploads/2017/03/GF_FMP_FinalThruA27-Aug2016.pdf .
+Web. https://www.pcouncil.org/groundfish-fishery-management-plan-and-amendments/ .
 Accessed 04 June 2017.

 Leopard Shark.Web. https://www.nutritionvalue.org/Fish%2C_raw%2C_mixed_species%2C_shark_nut....
-Accessed: 21 September 2017.
+Accessed 21 September 2017.